SAP-samples/integration-suite-partner-directory-accelerator-for-pipeline-concept/README.md

 ### Error when configuring API: JSONObject["d"] not found / <br/> Error when configuring API: A JSONObject text must begin with '{' at 1 [character 2 line 1] / <br/> Error when configuring API: URI with undefined scheme

 This error can occur when the initial HTTP request fails.
-Please double-check that the credentials you provided meet the requirements described in the previous section [Add new tenant](#add-new-tenant) and check for typos in the credentials.
+Please double-check that the credentials you provided meet the requirements as described in the previous section **[Add new tenant](#add-new-tenant)** (e.g., that the URL ends with "/api/v1"), and check for typos in the credentials.

 ### Error when generating XSLT from input data.
 If "Default" is selected as the behavior when no receiver is found, the Default Receiver System must be specified in the corresponding input field.